 Note: Changes occur frequently.
 Students are responsible for finding the classes they need and consulting the official site of the institution.

-Orientation: A three-day off-site orientation is followed by a three-week language intensive orientation.
+A three-day orientation is followed by a three-week language intensive orientation.

-Number of Students: Approximately 100-150 students attend each semester for all of the IES Milan programs
+Approximately 100-150 students attend each semester for all of the IES Milan programs.

 Haverford requires that students live with families.
-IES Abroad offers a limited number of homestays in private homes in Milan.
 This is a wonderful opportunity to learn about Italian families firsthand and engage directly with Italian culture.
-Students housed in a homestay will have a private room with access to a private or shared bathroom.
-Homestay families will also provide daily breakfast and dinner, (14 meals per week) for and additional fee.
+Homestay families will also provide daily breakfast and dinner (14 meals per week).
 Haverford students may not opt for independent off-campus housing – that is, housing not arranged by the program.

 - Fulfills Language Requirement

 - Semester II: Early January to mid May (mid-May to mid-June for students enrolling in partner universities)

 - Year: Late August to late May